asthahariyani/axelerant/Assignment2.md

 We are using heroku for deployment.
 The repo contains a Procfile which is used to run the server on heroku.

 We are using a [github workflow](https://github.com/asthahariyani/axelerant/blob/main/.github/workflows/heroku.yml) to automatically deploy the app on Heroku server on every commit.
-Note that the workflow provided in this repo is just for reference.
 It also has failure handling scenarios.
 Please see below image of the workflow logs.
 ![workflow_logs](https://github.com/asthahariyani/axelerant/blob/main/Images/workflow_logs.PNG)